-Bacterial gastroenteritis occurs when bacteria cause an infection of the stomach or intestines.
+Bacterial gastroenteritis occurs when bacteria cause an infection of the digestive system.
 People often refer to bacterial gastroenteritis as food poisoning.

-Bacterial gastroenteritis commonly results from the consumption of food or water that has become contaminated with bacteria or their toxins.
+Bacterial gastroenteritis commonly results from consuming food or water that has become contaminated with bacteria or their toxins.
 It can cause a range of symptoms, including diarrhea, abdominal cramping, nausea, and vomiting.

 It is essential for people with bacterial gastroenteritis to rest and drink plenty of fluids.

 This article looks at the causes, symptoms, and diagnosis of bacterial gastroenteritis.
 It also covers treatment, prevention, and complications.

 Many types of bacteria can cause bacterial gastroenteritis,